 Next Session: Sept.
 12-Nov.
 3, 2017

-Now you can become a Certified Professional Programmer (C2P) with professional development, the Advanced Programming Institute, designed specifically for continuing education and lifelong learning.
+Now you can become a Certified Professional Programmer (C2P) with professional development, the New Course Development Institute, designed specifically for continuing education and lifelong learning.

 In today’s competitive environment, changing learner demands mean you need to develop new programs at an astounding rate.